DVB Demos 2020

 Harmonic is a Member of the DVB Project.

-Kineton will demonstrate how DVB-I is the perfect standard to lead the past and current generation of technology towards a new way of understanding and doing television.
+DVB-I as the perfect standard to lead the past and current generation of technology towards a new way of understanding and doing television.

 Kineton will showcase its demo built on a high-level technology stack; this new platform will enable all kinds of broadcasters to craft their own service lists with minimal effort, and to provide them to all compatible clients.